rama-o/morfosis/notes.md

 todo

-- testing loading files time
+- add link for the websites
 - add tests
 - confirmation message for deleting and clearing the queue